 Countryside Tour

-The tour departs from the Ramada Inn, in the lovely and historic town of Ligonier, and follows a delightful collection of scenic, twisting, lightly-traveled back roads through Pennsylvania’s beautiful Laurel Highlands.
-Be advised, this is a DRIVING tour and not for the faint of heart.
-We cover a lot of miles and it’s all back roads at a brisk pace!
+The tour departs from the Ramada Inn in the lovely and historic town of Ligonier and follows a delightful collection of scenic, twisting, lightly traveled back roads through Pennsylvania’s beautiful Laurel Highlands.
+Be advised that this is a DRIVING tour and not for the faint of heart.
+We cover many miles, and it’s all back roads at a brisk pace!

 Registration at Ligonier Ramada Inn: 8:00 AM